dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

     copying large files to USB storage, heavy network traffic, and even ordinary web browsers with many tabs open can chew up a significant chunk of your total CPU power or cause audio micro-stutters.
-Certain popular chat programs can be very demanding on the CPU too, and, surprisingly, even innocent-looking stuff such as automatic wallpaper switchers can have negative effects on the performance of DOSBox.
+Certain popular chat programs can be very demanding on the CPU, too, and, surprisingly, even innocent-looking stuff such as automatic wallpaper switchers can have negative effects on the performance of DOSBox.